Sunday, July 31, 2016

 In Rabat, we easily found the Domus Romana Museum and villa remains.
 Located directly opposite the bus terminus in Rabat, this small but interesting museum was our chance to see something of Malta’s time under Roman rule.
 The Domus Romana was once a luxurious villa and the fine collection unearthed from the site gives an understanding of the lavish lifestyle led by its occupants.

 Rabat also has a strong connection with early Christianity.
 St Paul, following his shipwreck off the coast of Malta in 60 AD, is said to have lived in a nearby grotto.
-We managed to find St Paul’s catacombs, an ancient complex of burial chambers hewn out from soft rock.
+We managed to find St Paul’s catacombs, an ancient complex of burial chambers hewn from soft rock.
 The grounds were well signposted and supported with information on the central role these tombs played when Christians were persecuted by their Roman masters.

 Is there a Saint David?